June 05 2021

 Who needs a vitamin E supplement?

-Well, many people consider taking vitamin E supplements to improve their immune system, reducing the risk of cancer, strengthening hair, skin and nails.
+Well, many people consider taking vitamin E supplements to improve their immune system, strengthening hair, skin and nails.
 However, it's true that until and unless you are deficient for vitamin E, taking Vitamin E supplement may provide little benefits.
 Also, if you have a history of Crohn's disease or cystic fibrosis, then you might consider taking vitamin E supplement.
 Such disorders increase the risk of vitamin E deficiency because they affect the body's ability to digest and absorb food.
 People on a low-fat diet also tend to have vitamin E deficiency.
 In such cases, it becomes important to have a vitamin E supplement.

 Potential drug interactions